Guide to undergraduate study

 Some modules are core, which means all students on the course take them.
 Others are options, which means you can choose the topics that interest you most.

-For courses starting in 2018, most of our single-honours courses also offer:
+Currently, most of our single-honours courses also offer:

 - electives – modules from a subject area that’s different to your core course.
 They enable you to enrich your degree by spending time in your first two years exploring different disciplines.